mackron/vkbind/README.md

 vkbind
 ======
 vkbind is a single file Vulkan API loader.
-It includes a full implementation of the Vulkan headers (auto-generated from the Vulkan spec) so there's no need for any additional libraries or SDKs.
-Unlike the official headers, the platform-specific sections are all contained within the same file.
+It includes a full implementation of the Vulkan headers (auto-generated from the Vulkan spec) so there's no need for the offical headers or SDK.
+Unlike the official headers, the platform- specific sections are all contained within the same file.

 Usage
 =====